Lesson video

 We have another spinner, and when this spinner is spun, the outcomes are the integers from 71 to 80.

-The outcomes can be sort into a Venn diagram for events A, B, and C, and look like the Venn diagram on the right.
+The outcomes can be sorted into a Venn diagram that Events A, B, and C and look like the Venn diagram on the right.

 So we can represent it like this with this Venn diagram.